mina86/ansi_colours/README.md

 This library has C, C++ and Rust bindings and can be easily used from any of those languages.

+For best performance the package contains two separate (but equivalent) implementations of the conversion algorithms: one written in C and another written in Rust.
+Since version 1.0.4 the Rust crate has sped up by over 25% when doing True Colour → ANSI index conversion and % when doing conversion in the other direction.

 ### Rust

 Using this package with Cargo projects is as simple as adding a single